besser435/TEAW-Website/README.md

 # TEAW-Website

+## TODO:
+- Figure out how to not erase db dir on push to prod (data will be lost!)
+- Improve tmux script

 ## Git guidelines
 There are two branches, `prod` and `dev`.
 The default is `dev`, and where any changes should be made.